amy-wayland/FRBs/README.md

 # FRBs

+FRBs_mcmc.py : python file to run an MCMC for the WL-DM cross-power spectra mock data

-FRBs.py : python file to calculate the shear-FRB cross-power spectrum
+FRBs_sacc.py : python file to calculate the WL-DM cross-power spectra and write to a SACC file